MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 // Logs evaluated in next code block
 ```

-Setting `GeneratePlayStreamEvent` makes the CloudScript function call generate a PlayStream event, which includes the contents of the response.
+Setting `GeneratePlayStreamEvent` makes the CloudScript (Legacy) function call generate a PlayStream event, which includes the contents of the response.
 To find the contents of a PlayStream event:

 - Go to either the **Game Manager** home page for your **Title** or its **PlayStream** tab.
 - The **PlayStream Debugger** will display events as they come in.